ankit92ios/iOSRTC-Swift4/README.md

 iOSRTC-master(https://github.com/digixtechnology/iOSRTC) copy for Swift 4.1 (Xcode: 9.3+) compiled.

-Code is compiling and running but not working. to make it work..
+Code is compiling and running but not working.

+NOTE: Right now codd is not compiling for Xcode 10+.
+I am working on it.
+Update will be available soon.

+to make it work..

 Change the code in